My fields of interest are applied microeconomics and development economics, with a focus on gender, health, and the environment.

 Term: Winter 2022

 Selected Student Comments : "I felt that the lectures felt more like class discussions which helped me become more engaged.
-I was not afraid to ask for better examples or
+I was not afraid to ask for better examples or clarifications.", "Once I understood the concept better, it would help build my overall real-world knowledge."

 Course: ECON 200 Introduction to Microeconomics